 The behavior of an EHT PHY on receipt of a PHY-TXSTART.request (TXVECTOR) primitive with the TXVECTOR parameter FORMAT equal to HE_SU, HE_ER_SU, HE_MU, or HE_TB is defined in Clause 27 (High Efficiency (HE) PHY specification) except that the requirements in 36.3.19.3 (Transmit center frequency and symbol clock frequency tolerance) apply instead of the requirements in 27.3.19.3 (Transmit center frequency and symbol clock frequency tolerance).

-In this case, the PHY TXVECTOR parameters are defined asin Table 27-1 (TXVECTOR and RXVECTOR parameters).
-The PHY TXVECTOR parameters not listed in Table 27-1 (TXVECTOR and RXVECTOR parameters) are not present.
+The EHT TXVECTOR parameters in Table 36-1 (TXVECTOR and RXVECTOR parameters) are mapped directly to the Clause 27 (High Efficiency (HE) PHY specification) TXVECTOR parameters in Table 27-1 (TXVECTOR and RXVECTOR parameters).
+The EHT TXVECTOR parameters not listed in Table 27-1 (TXVECTOR and RXVECTOR parameters) are not present.

 On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HE PPDU transmission and reception, as if it were a Clause 27 (High Efficiency (HE) PHY specification) PHY that received the PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive (#4624)except that: